ekosman/AnomalyDetectionCVPR2018-Pytorch/README.md

 ## Pre-trained anomaly detector
 Check out <a href="exps/models">exps/models</a> for for trained models on the pre-computed features

-The loss graph during training is shown in this graph:
+The loss graph during training is shown here:

 <img src=graphs/Train_loss.svg alt="Train loss" width="400">